Skip to Content

 About the AM2320

 The AM2320 is a low-cost digital temperature and humidity sensor made by ASAIR.
-This sensor is similar to the popular DHT11/DHT22 sensors but also features an I2C interface instead of the single bus communication protocol that many of the other DHTxx sensors use.
-You can find a dedicated tutorial for the DHT11 and DHT22 here:
+This sensor is similar to the popular DHT11/DHT22 sensors but features an I2C interface instead of the single bus communication protocol that many of the other DHTxx sensors use.
+You can find our tutorial for the DHT11 and DHT22 here:

 The sensor consists of a capacitive moisture sensing element and a high precision integrated temperature measuring element connected to a microprocessor.
 The temperature measuring range of the sensor is -40 to 80 degrees Celsius, with a stated accuracy of ± 0.5 °C.